Zack Boner

 About Me

 I am a Ph.D.
-Student in Computer Science at Duke University, advised by Dr. Cynthia Rudin.
+Candidate in Computer Science at Duke University, advised by Dr. Cynthia Rudin.
 I research interpretable machine learning with the objective of making AI more useful for real world domain experts.
 My research explains why simple models perform as well as black box models in a wide variety of tabular data domains.
 Towards this goal, I am investigating the simplifying effect of noise for several hypothesis spaces, especially sparse decision trees.
 I also study the underlying causes of the Rashomon Effect, where there are many approximately-equally-good models for real world data.
 Finally, I seek to understand the role of missing data in exacerbating the Rashomon Effect.

 Recipient of the NSF Graduate Research Fellowship (GRFP).